+Table 4.2.1

-Table 4.2.1: Number of Hungarian citizens immigrating in major European destination countries, 2001-2012
+Number of Hungarian citizens immigrating to major European destination countries, 2001-2012

-Data sources: Eurostat database (updated on 12 December 2013); Germany 2009-2012: DESTATIS (2013); Austria 2009-2012: Statistik Austria (2013); Switzerland 2012: Ausländer- und Asylstatistik, Bundesamt für Migration (2012); (author's data collection); -: no data.
+Data sources: Eurostat database (updated on 4 April 2014); Germany 2009-2012: DESTATIS (2013); Austria 2009-2012: Statistik Austria (2013); (author's data collection); -: no data.

-23 The cumulative data of the mirror statistics only contains data for European Economic Area (EEA) destination countries (and some data are missing for some years), while Hungarian citizens may also have emigrated to other continents.
 However, it is important to note that these figures only include officially registered persons who intend to spend a longer period of time (at least one year) in the country of destination, and do not reflect all those who left Hungary for short periods or those who worked abroad commuting from their permanent residence in Hungary.
 Differences are shown clearly, for instance, by the number of Hungarian employees registered in Austria, which has also increased over recent years.
 In 2010 the annual average was 26,000 and in 2011 it approached 35,000; after the opening of the labour markets on 1 May 2011, the figure rose further and in 2012 an average of 48,000 Hungarians were registered as employees in the Austrian social security system, and by the end of 2013 this figure had reached more than 63,000.

-Similarly, in the United Kingdom there were altogether some 55,000 Hungarian employees registered between 1 May 2004 and 30 April 2011 (according to the Worker Registration Scheme24), in spite of incomplete immigration statistics (see Table 4.2.1)25, and almost 24,000 in Ireland (based on the number of Personal Public Service Numbers issued).
+Similarly, in the United Kingdom there were altogether some 55,000 Hungarian employees registered between 1 May 2004 and 30 April 2011 (according to the Worker Registration Scheme), in spite of incomplete immigration statistics (see Table 4.2.1), and almost 24,000 in Ireland (based on the number of Personal Public Service Numbers issued).
 After the enlargement of the EU in 2004, both countries immediately opened their labour markets and became new destinations for labour force migration from new member states.
 However, the increase in emigration of the Hungarian labour force only began in 2007, before the start of the financial crisis when the economic indicators started to worsen and the government initiated the first restrictive measures (Hárs 2013), but remained under the emigration level of most Central and Eastern European countries.
 As compared to the size of population of origin, it was only the Czech Republic and Slovenia that sent fewer migrant workers to the UK and Ireland than Hungary, while Lithuanians, Latvians, Slovaks and Poles had the greatest rates in the EU8 (Gödri 2012).